distri/compositions/main.coffee.md

           return self

 Observe an attribute as a model.
-Treats the attribute given as an Observable model instance exposting a getter/setter method of the same name.
-The Model constructor must be passed in explicitly.
+Treats the attribute given as an Observable model instance exposing a getter/setter method of the same name.
+The Model constructor must be passed explicitly.

         attrModel: (name, Model) ->
           model = Model(I[name])